dianchengwangCHN/E-Commerce-Bookstore/README.md

 # E-Commerce-Bookstore
-This project is built following the Udemy online course Complete E-Commerce: Java, Spring and Hibernate.
-The main techniques invloved in this project are following:
+This project is built following the Udemy online course Complete E-Commerce: Java, Spring Boot and Hibernate.
+This project consists of two parts: the user side and the admin portal.
+The demo of user side is deployed on [AWS](http://ec2-3-94-88-44.compute-1.amazonaws.com:8080).
+The main techniques involved in this project are following:

 ### Front-end:
 Bootstrap

 ### Back-end:
-Spring boot, MySQL
+Spring Boot, Hibernate, MySQL

-## Functions implemented so far:
+## Functionalities implemented:
 ### For users:
 1. User registration and log in.
 2. User information management.